KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws2-events/2dom-manipulation.md

-1. Inside the `if` statement in the `submitOrder` function, we'll programmatically add new HTML elements to append to the DOM.
-Create an `<h3>` element and assign it to a variable using the following code as the first line inside the `if` statement.
+1. In the `submitOrder` function, we'll programmatically add new HTML elements to append to the DOM instead of calling `alert`.
+Create an `<h3>` element and assign it to a variable.
+Replace the call to `alert` with the following code:
    ```javascript
 let node = document.createElement('h3');
    ```